Beginning the Application Process

 -

 To be prepared for the rigor of the LLM curriculum, students must have a high level of English proficiency in reading, writing, speaking, and listening.
-Unless an exemption applies, all applicants must submit an official, valid TOEFL or IELTS score.
+Unless an exemption applies, all applicants must submit at least one mode of the English proficiency materials we accept.

-Although we review all complete applications, we look for an overall score of at least 100 on the TOEFL or 7.0 on the IELTS.
+Although we review all complete applications, we look for an overall score of at least 100 on the TOEFL iBT, 7.0 on the IELTS Academic, or 64 on the MET 4-skill exam.
 Most admitted students have higher overall scores.

-We advise applicants with scores below 100 on the TOEFL or 7.0 on the IELTS to consider submitting a supplemental essay that discusses their English language abilities.
+We advise applicants with scores below 100 on the TOEFL iBT, 7.0 on the IELTS Academic, or 64 on the MET 4-skill exam to consider submitting an addendum that discusses their English language abilities.

 We do not accept TOEFL MyBest scores.

-TOEFL and IELTS scores are valid for two years, and we accept scores that are within two years of our application opening.
-During the 2022-23 admissions season, applicants should submit an English proficiency test score from September 1, 2020 or later.
+TOEFL and IELTS scores are valid for two years, and so we accept scores that are within two years of our application opening.
+During the 2024-25 admission season, we will accept TOEFL or IELTS scores from September 1, 2022 or later.

 -

-The vast majority of candidates are required to submit a TOEFL or IELTS score as an integral part of their application.
+The vast majority of candidates are required to submit at least one mode of our accepted English proficiency materials as an integral part of their application.

-However, an applicant who meets both of the following criteria is exempt from submitting an English language proficiency score:
+However, an applicant who meets either of the following criteria is exempt from submitting English language proficiency materials:

-- The applicant has completed a rigorous, full-time program of at least three years of postsecondary education in one of the countries listed above.
+- The applicant has completed at least three years of full-time, postsecondary education at an institution where English was the sole language of instruction.

 -